rust-lang/rust/doc/rust.md

 ### Self type

-The special type `self` has a meaning within methods inside a class or impl item.
+The special type `self` has a meaning within methods inside an impl item.
 It refers to the type of the implicit `self` argument.
 For example, in: